car251290/myMemories/README.md

 # myMemories
 My memories is one project to learn full stack use backend,FrontEnd and React envarioment for my code to be styles and wirte it in JS

+## MERN
+MERN, which stands for MongoDB, Express, React, and Node. js, is a popular tech stack used in building web applications.
+It involves frontend work (with React), backend work (with Express and NodeJS) and a database (with MongoDB)

 ## Memories Application to use front end and the back end part
 using the frond end in React and node.js for the back end part